 The tools I use aren’t likely to save you thousands of pounds in a year (although it is definitely possible depending on how you use them) but rather help you save towards a trip.
 Maybe you want to save for a night in boutique hotel?
 Or splurge on a mega meal.
 Maybe you want to save up enough for some short-haul flights or car hire.
 The ways I use below can help you do that without feeling like a massive chore.

-*Some links included in this guide are affiliate links.
+*Some links included in this guide are referral links.
 This means if you book through this link I may make a small commission at no extra cost to you.
 I only include links for products and services I love and use regularly.
-Using these links helps me to build my small business and maintain this travel blog.
+Using these links often gives you an extra bonus when you sign up to a service.

 SAVE MONEY WITH TOPCASHBACK

 In my opinion this is the best way to save money for travel without trying!
 Earn cash back on (almost) everything you buy online.
 Yep, really.
 This is such an easy way to earn a little extra cash without even thinking.

 From Top Cash Back alone I’ve saved almost £150 towards a trip to Alentejo.
 This is just from a six month period shopping as normal buying things I would be buying anyway.